Galaxian © 1979 Namco.

-Galaxian was released in October 1979 in Japan.
+Galaxian was released on October 31, 1979 in Japan.

 Galaxian was the first video game to be released with 100 percent of its graphics displayed in true R.G.B. color.

 Space battles of all kinds played a major role during the golden age of video games.
 With the introduction of Galaxian, players were transported to the most colorful and challenging space battle yet.

 * A place in video game history : "Galaxian captivated the minds of quite a few arcade enthusiasts," said Chris Lindsey, director of the National Video Game and Coin-Op Museum in St. Louis.
 "It was a relatively early entry in the golden age of video games, and it capitalized on the enthusiasm created by the earlier video game classic, "Space Invaders", while providing a more colorful, enjoyable, and demanding gaming experience.